canonical-web-and-design/tutorials.ubuntu.com/CONTRIBUTING.md

 #### Where are images hosted?

-Image can be placed inside this repository, alongside a tutorial in an `images` folder.
+Images can be placed inside this repository, alongside a tutorial in an `images` folder.

 Note that some tutorials use `assets.ubuntu.com` for image hosting: it's an access-controlled file hosting service used by the Canonical Web team to host images for Ubuntu related websites.
 If you open a pull request containing images, there is a chance that your reviewer will upload your images there in order to control the size of the repository.